 FROM 1900 TO PRESENT DAY

-The Hotel Vannucci is the project of Vittoria Spinola, one of the sons born from the relationship between King Vittorio Emanuele II and Rosa Vercellana, known as the “Bella Rosina”.
+The Hotel Vannucci is the project of Vittoria Spinola, one of the daughters born from the relationship between King Vittorio Emanuele II and Rosa Vercellana, known as the “Bella Rosina”.

 It seems that she was the King’s favourite daughter, and he showered her with caring attention.
 Vittoria had married Giacomo Filippo Spinola in 1868 and had three children: Rosa, Vittorio Emanuele and Oberto.
 When her husband died prematurely, the King urged Victoria to marry Giacomo Filippo’s brother, Luigi Domenico Spinola, who was already very old.
 The couple lived in Pisa in the Palazzo Medici-Spinola, situated on the Lungarno.
 Ferdinando De Simone, the Pisan intendant of the Royal House, went to the palace to hand over the royal cheque to Victoria.
 Often the official brought with him one of his sons, Paolo, a handsome young man.
 Victoria fell in love at first sight: she left her husband and fled with her lover and children.
 In 1887 Vittoria, along with Paolo, arrived in Città della Pieve, where Bonelli bought the estate of Salci, a small Umbrian village, from the dukes.
 In Salci Vittoria and Paolo launched new projects: a pasta factory, greenhouses for the production of citrus fruits and exotic plants, and breeding of pure blood horses.
 Vittoria also devoted herself to the manufacture of candles and soaps.